mikepetrusha/Meetup-API/README.md

  3. Swagger documentation
  4. Authorization system using JWT
- 5. There are two types of users: 'USER' and 'ADMIN' (they can register/edit/delete the Meetups)
+ 5. There are two types of users: 'USER' and 'ADMIN' (they can register/update/delete the Meetups)

- # An example of how an agi works
+ # An example of how an API works
  1. Registration and login
  <img width="1356" alt="image" src="https://user-images.githubusercontent.com/87857659/194777673-3ef143f0-3988-41f2-b387-f2cf95ab3ccd.png">